shrishhtyy/Customer-Churn-Analysis-Prediction/README.md

 ## Problem

 Customer churn is expensive.
 Acquiring new customers costs 5 to 7x more than retaining existing ones.
-This project identifies which customers are at risk of leaving and what factors drive churn
+This project identifies which customers are at risk of leaving and what factors drive churn.

 ## Dataset